Serum herpes simplex antibodies

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 These soon go away.

 Why the Test is Performed

 The test is done to find out whether a person has ever been infected with oral or genital herpes

 .
 It looks for antibodies to herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).
+An antibody is a substance made by the body's immune system when it detects harmful substances such as the herpes virus.
 This test does not detect the virus itself.

 A negative (normal) test usually means you have not been infected with HSV-1 or HSV-2.

 If the infection occurred very recently (within a few weeks to 3 months), the test may be negative, but you may still be infected.
 This is called a false negative.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 A positive (abnormal) test means you have been infected with HSV recently or at some point in the past.

 Tests can be done to determine if you have a recent infection.